-HOW MANY THERAPY SESSIONS AM I LIKELY TO NEED?
+HOW MANY SESSIONS AM I LIKELY TO NEED?

-The number of sessions will depend on the presenting issue, your level of self-awareness and your ability to be open to your vunerabilities.
-Typically 4-6 sessions are recommended for a pre-determined mental health condition for which talking therapy has had limited impact.
+The number of sessions will depend on the presenting challenge, your level of self-awareness and your ability to be open and curious.
+Typically a block of 4-6 sessions are recommended for a pre-determined mental health condition for which talking therapy has had limited impact.
+Coaching sessions are booked in an initial programme of 3 workshops.

 WHAT HAPPENS IN A GROUP WORKSHOP?